 b) That you did not enter into marriage or relationship with the primary purpose obtaining Canadian permanent residence.

 This evaluation requires significant evidentiary and sometimes legal submissions, and it is usually the heart of your application.
 Our immigration lawyer, Ivan Steele, can help you present your relationship in the best possible light, meet and exceed the spousal sponsorship legal criteria.

 If a Canadian immigration officer concludes that your relationship is genuine, your partner must also take a medical exam by a Panel physician and demonstrate that he or she does not have a criminal record in any jurisdiction where he or she lived more than six months after turning 18.

 Sponsoring a same-sex or opposite-sex spouse or partner for Canadian permanent residency can be a long and exhausting process.

-Our spouse sponsorship lawyer in Toronto can ensure that your application will be processed correctly the first time, so that you and your spouse can avoid costly mistakes and start enjoying your life in Canada as soon as possible.
+Our Toronto spousal sponsorship lawyer, Ivan Steele, can ensure that your application will be processed correctly the first time so that you and your spouse can avoid costly mistakes and start enjoying your life in Canada as soon as possible.